-During the weekend of Friday, 14 February, the 47th Pennsylvania Volunteers introduced their presence to Key West residents as the regiment paraded through the streets of the city.
-That Sunday, many of the regiment’s soldiers attended to their spiritual needs by attending services at a local church.
+During the weekend of Friday, 14 February, the 47th Pennsylvania Volunteers introduced their presence to Key West residents as the regiment marched behind its regimental band, parading through the streets of the city.
+That Sunday, many of the regiment’s soldiers attended to their spiritual needs by participating in services at a local church.
 During this phase of duty, soldiers from the regiment felled trees, built new roads and helped to strengthen the fortifications at the federal installation while continuing to drill and hone their fighting skills.

 From mid-June through July, the 47th Pennsylvanians were ordered to Hilton Head, South Carolina and attached to the Beaufort District, Department of the South.
-Assigned duties, at times, were hazardous as men were sent out on picket assignments, risking injury or death from sniper fire.
+Duties, at times, were hazardous as men were sent out on picket assignments that put them at increased risk from sniper fire.

 Meanwhile, back in Washington, D.C., the bean counters were busy tallying up the costs of a war now entering its second year.
 Deeming regimental bands an unnecessary expense in light of those rising federal expenses, the U.S. Congress passed legislation on 17 July 1862 ordering that all such bands be promptly, but honorably mustered out.
 Signed into law by President Abraham Lincoln, the U.S. War Department effected this change via General Order 91, issued on 29 July 1862.
 As the musicians of Regimental Band, 47th Pennsylvania Volunteer Infantry packed and readied for their return home in early September 1862, the 47th’s Commanding Officer, Colonel Tilghman H. Good, expressed both disappointment and respect in a letter to the ensemble: